ratamovic/robolabor/README.md

 **Note that:**
 - **YOU CANNOT** access enclosing class variables while you are in the `Task.onProcess()` method.
 Use (possibly final) parameters or local variables instead.
 - If the Activity or Fragment stops and a task is running, the callback will be automatically reattached to the new activity and `TaskStart.onStart()` executed again with pIsRestored set to true.
+- Termination handlers can be called immediately when a task finishes even if no Activity or Fragment is bound when `keepResultOnHold()` option is set to false.
+In this situation, it is possible to know if outer object is bound by checking its reference (e.g. `MyActivity.this != null`).

 ### How it works